Eight years ago I taught my first Living Classroom lesson, “Life Cycle of a Tomato” for a class of 24 second

 graders.
 I could hardly believe my new job was to take students outside (during the school day!) to teach environmental education lessons.
 That first lesson was a blur--anxiously I stumbled through the vocabulary words, corralled the students through several activities, and ensured the parent volunteers were set up with the necessary materials to assist.
 The hour flew by as the students squashed tomatoes with glee for seed saving.
 Before I knew it, they were in a line to head back into the classroom.
 I asked the teacher how she thought the lesson went.
 She said, “I think you need to slow down.”
 I exhaled.
 She was right--why was I rushing the students through this experience?
 I had the opportunity to let this hour together outdoors be truly meaningful, to let kids explore, discover, and feel joy.
 Here’s a chance to bring what they are learning in their science textbooks to life through engaging, real world activities.
 One of our students said it best, “I like this program (Living Classroom) because a kid can go outside and get dirty.
 Most of all, a kid can do the real stuff.”
 As environmental educators we get the unique opportunity, and responsibility, to slow down with students and point out the “real stuff.”
 We get to say, “Look!
 THIS is nature, and it’s right outside your door.
 See this leafy green top?
 Yes, you can pull it!
 You really have to yank it!
 Wow!
 Can you believe it?
 That’s how carrots grow!
 Isn’t it like magic?”
 It’s understanding that an heirloom gets passed down from generation to generation, an item to treasure, and seeds can be heirlooms too.
 They will produce colors and flavors beyond our imaginations.
 It’s discovering that milkweed plants grow right outside the classroom window and we walk by it everyday.
 That plant holds the secret for keeping an entire butterfly species in existence.
 It’s noticing how your entire heart lifts up as you watch that Monarch land on the milkweed, like there is some kind of order to our world.
 It’s how we plant tiny seedlings, how they only measure up a few inches tall on our rulers, but we will troop back after weeks turn into months and they are still there, only now proud and bursting, ready to be harvested.
 It’s patiently watching seeds sprout into green spades of grass, into beds of wheat, that we will lovingly harvest, thresh, and grind into flour, that we will bake into bread to understand what it means to be a producer, to be someone who creates.
 Through Living Classroom I have met phenomenal teachers who have taught me how to engage students in our curriculum.
 World class gardeners have taught me the importance of native plants and habitats.
 I will hold all of this close in my next adventure, but what I will cherish most is the thousands of bright and curious children who have helped me learn the importance of slowing down and appreciating the wonders that exist in a seed, a leaf, or a beetle’s wing.
 Last week I taught my last lesson as a member of the Living Classroom staff, and it was “Life Cycle of a Tomato.”
 The students and I took our time exploring the “real stuff” as we shared our favorite ways to eat tomatoes, sketched out the plant’s life cycle with all of the glorious details, and explored varieties of heirlooms.
 During my time at Living Classroom I hope to have planted a seed that will grow future environmental stewards through the lessons we have created, the volunteers we have engaged, and what the students discovered as they explored nature on their own schoolyards.
 Full circle, indeed!
+Looking for some fun activities to do with your little ones this spring break?
+Spring is the perfect time to be outdoors and experiencing the new growth happening all around.
+There are many ways to encourage exploration and creativity all while learning about our environment!
+Here are a few example activities from the Living Classroom lesson archive.

 For more detailed instructions and for information on seed saving, please see our Newspaper Pot video.